FreshRSS/FreshRSS/Docker/README.md

 ## Run FreshRSS

-Example exposing FreshRSS on port 8080.
+Example using SQLite, and exposing FreshRSS on port 8080.
 You may have to adapt the network parameters to fit your needs.

 ```sh
 # You can optionally run from the directory containing the FreshRSS source code: